 By August 13 1944, the

 Lüttich offensive had fully halted, resulting in 80,000 – 100,000 German troops being trapped in the Falaise Pocket.
 It’s estimated that the remnants of 14–15 divisions were in the pocket with a narrow some 32 kilometers gap existing as the sole avenue of escape.
 The 12.SS-Panzerdivision Hitlerjugend was sent to keep the northern edge of this gap open where gunners, engineers, cooks and clerks all found themselves fighting as Panzergrenadiers.
 However, Allied air superiority and massive artillery barrages smashed the tattered remnants of the Hitlerjugend as well as the Germans trapped inside the pocket.
 Thanks to the efforts of the 2.SS-Panzer-Division Das Reich along with the 9.SS-Panzer-Division Hohenstaufen, a large number of German forces were able to escape the Falaise pocket, also referred to as the Falaise Gap after the corridor which the Germans sought to maintain to allow their escape.
 Top image: aftermath of bombardment of Mortain in front of the train station of Mortain-Le-Neufbourg on August 12 1944.
 In the foreground an SdKfz 251/8 half-track Krankenpanzerwagen assigned to the Waffen-SS.
-This armoured ambulance with the registration SS 926256 was capable of carrying up to 8 seated casualties or 4 seated casualties and 2 stetcher cases.
-U.S. Army Photograph.
+This armoured ambulance with the registration SS 926256 was capable of carrying up to eight seated casualties or four seated casualties and two stetcher cases.
 Credit: Imi.
+U.S. National Archives and Records Administration.
 Public domain.
 Middle image: photo of the wrecked Panzerkampfwagen Tiger n°111 commanded by SS-Obersturmführer Hannes Philipsen.
 It was assigned to the

 schwere SS-Panzer-Abteilung 501.
-Photo taken by PK-Kriegsberichter Zwirner in Villers-Bocage in 1944.
+The photo was taken by Propagandakompanie Kriegsberichter Zwirner in Villers-Bocage in 1944.
 Credit: Christian Breith.
 Commons: Bundesarchiv.
-Bottom image: Waffen-SS prisoners being interrogated by the U.S. Special Military Intelligence behind the front line in France 1944.
+Bottom image: Waffen-SS prisoners of war being interrogated by the U.S. Special Military Intelligence behind the front line in France 1944.
 Credit: Jakob Lagerweij.
 U.S. Army Signal Corps Collection.
-Public domain.

 No comments: